Port Stanley: 13 Best Things to Do + Complete Beach Guide (2022)

 What is Port Stanley beach like?

-If you’re the type of person who loves an energetic, bustling beachfront atmosphere, this is your spot.
+If you’re the type of person who loves an energetic, bustling beachfront atmosphere, Port Stanley beach might just be your new favourite summer spot.
 On a nice summer day, the entire town is packed with visitors.
 That means the beach can get busy but the sandy shoreline is wide, so there is more than enough room for everyone to lounge, play volleyball, or even throw frisbee.

 Port Stanley Main Beach